pcrain/slip.py/README.md

 ## Features
   - Fully indexed replay database with a clean visual presentation for quickly finding your matches.
 Thumbnails give you as much pertinent information about each replay as possible without overwhelming you with details.
+  - Per-player game stats.
+Detailed information on your most frequent opponents, most recent opponents, and summary statistics of game wins and losses broken down by character
   - Full-featured replay search engine.
 Looking for that game last week where you 4-stocked a Fox with your sick DK?
 No problem!
   - Stats for each replay.
 Wondering what your average ledgedash GALINT was?
 Want to know how many times you accidentally full hopped instead of short hopped?
 Slip.py will show you all of that and much more.
   - Punish analyses.
 Detailed breakdowns of every move in every punish you landed + when and how you landed them, color coded for your convenience!